OFFIS-DAI/mango/docs/source/tutorial.rst

 Any time the content of a message matches one of these types now the corresponding serialize and deserialize functions are called.
 Of course, you can also create your own serialization and deserialization functions with more sophisticated behaviours and pass them to the codec.
-For more details refer to the :doc:`codecs` section of the documentation.
+For more details, refer to the :doc:`codecs` section of the documentation.

 With this, the message handling in our agent classes can be simplified: